Refundable and Nonrefundable Tax Credits

 Carryforward/Carryover

-If you made energy saving improvements to your home by installing an earth-friendly energy source, you may be able to take advantage of the Residential Energy Efficient Property Credit or Residential Clean Energy Credit.
+If you made energy saving improvements to your home by installing an earth-friendly energy source, you may be able to take advantage of one or both energy efficient upgrade credits: the Energy Efficient Home Improvement Credit and/or Residential Clean Energy Credit.
 Additional credit amount may be carried over to your next tax return.

 The Clean Vehicle Credit - formally the Qualified Plug-In Electric Drive Motor Vehicle Credit - can be worth up to $7,500 in nonrefundable credit.
 Review the linked page for a list of qualifying vehicles.
 See also: tax credit for purchasing a hybrid.